hannesleipold2/TailoredQAOAfor1in3SAT/README.md

 Given a collection of `m` clauses, each with $3$ literals, we wish to find an assignment to all `n` variables such that one and exactly one of the literals in each clause is satisfied.
 So $1$ literal is satisfied and $2$ are unsatisfied for each clause in the collection.

-## Random 1-in-3 SAT instances in Phase Transition
+## Random 1-in-3 SAT instances around the Satisfiability Threshold

 The [transition](https://www.researchgate.net/publication/2400280_The_phase_transition_in_1-in-k_SAT_and_NAE_3-SAT) [[5]](#5) from likely to be satisfiable to likely to be unsatisfiable for random `1-in-k` SAT problems occurs with $n/{k \choose 2}$ clauses.
 For random  `1-in-3` SAT, this occurs with `n/3` clauses.